nayanex/Angular-Fundamentals/README.md

 Note that we have concatenated our query param onto the end of our API call.

 10. Next, we're going to chain a call to `.toPromise()` onto the end of the http call, to convert the Observable into a Promise.
-Remember we can only do this because we imported toPromise earlier.

 ```typescript
 else {